alphasoc/nfr/README.md

 ```

 ## Configuration
 Namescore expects to find its configuration file in `/etc/namescore/config.yml`.
-You can find an example configuration file `config.yml` in the repository's root directory.
+You can find an example `config.yml` file in the repository's root directory.
 If you already have AlphaSOC API key, update the file with your key and place within the `/etc/namescore/` directory.
 Otherwise, simply run `namescore` which will create the files and prompt you for some details, e.g.

 ```
 # namescore